Avaiga/taipy-getting-started-gui/step_03/ReadMe.md

 The execution graph used to explain the different concepts is quite simple.

-Three Data Nodes:
+1) Three Data Nodes:
 - _historical data_: initial CSV DataFrame
 - _month_data_: DataFrame after the filtering on the month (pd.DataFrame as a Pickle file)
 - _nb_of_values_: number of values in this month (int as a Pickle file)

-Two tasks linking these Data Nodes:
+2) Two tasks linking these Data Nodes:
 - _filter_: filters on the months of the dataframe
 - _count_values_: calculates the number of elements in this month

-One pipeline in a scenario gathering these two tasks
+3) One pipeline in a scenario gathering these two tasks.

 ![](config_03.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }